Welcome to today's edition of the Rush 24-7 podcast.

 There's a subset of them wanting it to be true because they just knew they could nail Bush with this.

-Oh yes, because most of the victims of this hurricane aftermath were black.
+Oh, yes, because most of the victims of this hurricane aftermath were black.

 And of course, Republicans are racist.

-On the on the on the strength of rumors, the media.
+On the strength of rumors, the media.

 Now, if they believed it on the strength of rumors, they must believe that that's possible among those people.